|Click "HERE" for DS1 Discs

-The Homestar Extra is not imported in the USA but there are several companies
+The Homestar Extra was not imported in the USA but there are several

-in Japan that will export them.
-Current prices in the USA range from about $480
+companies in Japan that had exported them.
+Current prices in the USA range

-changing so keep looking if you are interested.
-Bottom line here is if you want
+are always changing so keep looking if you are interested.

 |Next up is the Uncle Milton Star Theater Pro.
 This design was